dansteingart/without_the_hot_air/pages_md/SEwtHA_37.md

 My estimate of the leakiness in 2006 is built up as shown in table E.8.
 The total leakiness of the house was 322 W/°C (or 7.7 kWh/d/.C), with conductive leakiness accounting for 72% and ventilation leakiness for 28% of the total.
 The conductive leakiness is roughly equally divided into three parts: windows; walls; and floor and ceiling.

 <img src="figure289.png" width="200" height="241" />
-<span class="figurenumber">Figure E.6.</span> The temperature demand in Cambridge, 2006, replotted in units of degree-days per day, also known as degrees.
-In these units, the temperature demand is just the average of the temperature difference between inside and outside.
+<div class='caption'><span class="figurenumber">Figure E.6.</span> The temperature demand in Cambridge, 2006, replotted in units of degree-days per day, also known as degrees.
+In these units, the temperature demand is just the average of the temperature difference between inside and outside.</div>

 <img src="figure290.png" width="219" height="289" />
-<span class="figurenumber">Figure E.7.</span> My house.
+<div class='caption'><span class="figurenumber">Figure E.7.</span> My house.</div>

 CONDUCTIVE LEAKINESS
 area (m<sup>2</sup>)